AnthonyLozano/centos-build-server/README.md

 If you forget to setup networking, you must login as root and setup your network interfaces. https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Deployment_Guide/s1-networkscripts-interfaces.html

 ## Runs scripts
-Now you can run the script:
+Now you can run the script on the Virtual Machine:
 ```
 bash <(curl https://raw.githubusercontent.com/AnthonyLozano/centos-build-server/master/install)
 ```

 The script will prompt you for a few inputs and pause at times to allow you to copy down useful information.

-Here is what it does in gory detail.

-1. Creates a user account.
-1. Gives it a password.
-1. Adds it to the wheel group.
-1. Adds the wheel group to the sudoers file.
-1. Optionally installs avahi-daemon
-1. Sets up iptables firewall
-1. Prompts user to upload their ssh key, then turns off password login for sshd.
-1. Install some stuff for convenience sake
-  1. Installs ius-release, which contains high quality upstream stable packages for CentOs.
-The default repositories are mostly garbage but we need them to build Saife stuff.
-This lets us get utilities and modern packages without overriding anything available in the base repository unless we explicitly ask for it.
-For example, the git2u-all package lets us get a version of git from this century as opposed to the git package in CentOs 6 that is many versions behind.
-  1. Installs fish.
-Needed for the non-root scripts to run.
-  1. Installs git2u-all
-1 Optionally allows the user to set their default shell to fish.
+After asking if you want to change the user's default shell to fish you can leave it running unattended.

+After running the script you should be able to checkout the SaifeSdkCpp project and build it with maven.